nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_application_samples/template.rst

   To enable this overlay you have to connect the Semtech sx1262 shield.
 This overlay changes the button assignment, check :ref:`samples_ui`.

 - :file:`usb_dfu` - This configuration adds a USB device to the application which acts as the target for the firmware update.
   A new image is then taken through the USB and placed in the second partition for bootloader.
-For more details check `usb_dfu_sample`_.
+For more details, check the `USB DFU Sample Application`_ documentation.

 .. _samples_ui: